 “You’re always pushing each other and finding ways that we can all improve together as a team and I think we’re heading in the right direction.”

 The Olympics will follow the same format as every other taekwondo competition, three 2-minute rounds with body shots and headshots all scoring.
 At the end of the fight, the highest scorer is the winner.
-While Williams will have to wait until the selection meeting later this year to know her fate for certain, she can’t wait to wear the Team GB kit.
+While Williams will have to wait until the selection meeting later this year to know her fate for certain, ensuring she remains in the top six ranks will help her draw positions come Tokyo.

-“I’ve always been super excited about the kitting out days, so for me, that’s one of the most exciting things, not even competing it’s just the kit,” Williams jokes.
+“I’ve always been super excited about the kitting out days, so for me, that’s one of the most exciting things, not even competing it’s just the kit,” she jokes.

 “When I get all the kit, that’s when it will feel like I am part of the team.